guenoledc/ethereum-web3-plus/README.md

 - isNew : false when received via the historyFromBloc and true if received via the startWatching
 - contract : name of the contract as in the compilation process

+The call set the historyToBlock attribute of the EventSynchronizer to the current block number and the history will return the events matching the filter between the provided fromBlock and the historyToBlock.
+This filed is also used in the watching.

 ### web3.eventSynchronizer - Watching (from version 0.2.4)
 in the same way as above, you can get notifications when new events matching the filters are stored in the blockchain.
 ```js